sebranly/simple-bot/README.md

 o: The weekend is getting closer!
 i: Today is ufo
 o: Hmm, it is not a valid day!
-e: use conditions in order to behave like a switch(case) structure in C for example
+e: uses conditions in order to pick an appropriate answer (it behaves like a switch (case) structure in C for example)
 ```

 ```